10 Tips for Enjoyable Solo Traveling

 Threats do not only involve humans.
 Many times, it’s architectural and geographical too, such as sagging beams in an aged structure or muddy slopes.
 The savvy solo traveler detects these and immediately moves away

-3. You Are Good at Research and Planning
+3. Superior Research and Planning Skills

-I don’t refute said attraction.
+I don’t refute this attraction.
 That said, even if there’s no one to restrict you, wouldn’t you still need some degree of planning?
 Wouldn’t you at least need to know the places to go to?
 To assemble some skeleton of an itinerary to ensure you get to where you want to be, punctually?

 Here’s the truth.
 Traveling alone is not as free as it sounds simply because you are alone.
 There is no one to rely on, no one to shepherd you.
 Any mistake you make will magnify, often, outrageously.
 If you can’t put together a sensible itinerary or if you dislike the intense research involved, my advice is that you reconsider the merits of vacationing with others.
 Lastly, let me add that good planning starts with knowing yourself in and out.
 What’s the point of an itinerary when it’s too demanding for you physically and mentally?